timflyio/proxypilot/README.md

 ## How it works

 This builds two containers in a machine.
 The first is a shell in the `shell` container.
-It has the `gh` binary and the `GH_TOKEN` set to a sealed secret token, encrypted/sealed to the tokenizer's public key.
+It has the `gh` binary and the `GH_TOKEN` set to a dummy value.
 The shell has an `/etc/hosts` entry associating `api.github.com` with `::1`.
 Requests to `https://api.github.com` will be sent there, and received by the side proxy's listener.

 The second container is the `sideproxy` container which is listening on `::1` port 443.
-It auto-generates TLS certificates based on the request's SNI, using its own CA. The `shell` container is configured to trust this cA.  To process a request, the server uses the `https://tokenizer.fly.io` proxy, passing in the original request's auth header as the sealed secret.
+It auto-generates TLS certificates based on the request's SNI, using its own CA. The `shell` container is configured to trust this CA.  To process a request, the server uses the `https://tokenizer.fly.io` proxy, passing in the sealed secret token, which is encrypted/sealed to the tokenizers public key.
 The tokenizer receives the sealed secret, and extracts its rules, which only allow access to `https://api.github.com`, requiring an auth header on the proxy request, and unsealing the github token into an authorization header.
 It proxies this request to the `http://api.github.com` with the authorization header.